6du-host/umbrella/documentation.md

 `event1`, `event2`, `eventN`: same as before

-`selector`: a CSS selector that matches the nodes that will trigger it
+`selector`: a CSS selector that matches the _ that will trigger it

 `callback`: same as before